microshare/microshare.github.io/docs/2/general-user/quick-start/create-an-account.md

 | Dashboards Creation   |                           |

-In short, if Microshare® invites you to create an account, you will need to create an account on prod to access your dashboards.
+In short, if Microshare invites you to create an account, you will need to create an account on prod to access your dashboards.
 If you have no formal obligation and merely want to interact with the environment, the development side is better suited for your intentions.

 ### B. Registration